mmerrell/Quantum-Starter-Kit/README.md

 * Write your scenario using [Given/When/Then/And](https://github.com/cucumber/cucumber/wiki/Given-When-Then) BDD statements.
 Use the commands in the pull-down list for accurate steps syntax, and easy step insertion.
 * Write your first scenario for the app's initial starting point, and later create scenarios for other cases; name them differently to enable easy identification in execution report, and name their tags differently if you want to run them separately.
 * Name your app's objects as _functionality.purpose_, for example _button.route_, _edit.start_, etc.
-* If you have a Perfecto plugin - use Perfecto's [Object Spy](https://community.perfectomobile.com/series/18628-object-spy) to obtain smart object locators for your app's objects; if you do not - use other tools, such as Firebug or Chrome's Developer Tools, for that purpose.
-Put each object locator at the end of the line using that object - it will be used later for creating the Object Repository.<br>When using Object Spy, remember to set your object type to _DOM_ or _Native_ depending on your app's type being Web or Native, respectively.
-* If you want to run your app's steps using the Object Spy, check the _Execute on Add_ checkbox.
 * Add steps for taking screenshots to allow close examination of test results later on.
 * Add steps for waiting a few seconds upon app's page loading.